Compliance Training Scenario Examples — Real Workplace Decisions

 Decision: Accept the tablets — they’re a thank-you, not a bribe.
 Decline and report the offer.
 Accept but disclose to a manager.

 Right call: Decline and report.
-The timing and value place this firmly in bribery territory under most code of conduct training standards — bribes don’t need to be cash to be bribes.
+The timing and value place this firmly in bribery territory under most code-of-conduct training standards — bribes don’t need to be cash to be bribes.

 Gifts & Entertainment — Holiday Client Gift